s-sebastian/btmonitor/README.md

 $ pip install --user pipenv
 ```

-Clone the repository and then use the template files in [settings](btmonitor/btmonitor/settings) directory to configure common and environment specific settings.
+Clone the repository and then use the template file in [settings](btmonitor/btmonitor/settings) directory to configure environment specific settings.

 ```bash
 $ cd btmonitor